 Students will recite a memorized poem.
 These should not be haikus or poems chosen based solely on length.
-These poems may not be lyrics to a song or poems written by the student his/herself.
 Note: you may not recite only a part of a longer poem; the memorized poem must be a complete poem.
-The poem must be approved prior to presenting.
+Again, the poem must be approved prior to presenting.